does anyone else feel like they have no idea what to do with their life? for me, the last seven

 i have lived in minneapolis & england & spokane & seattle.

-i have dropped everything in one week & moved across the country. i have planned for months & then moved out of the country.
+i have dropped everything in one week & moved across the country. i have planned for months & then moved

 i've read alot.